 When implemented with a Digital Experience Platform (DXP), portals comply with enterprise-level security requirements and certificates.
 From SOC2 to Fedramp, portals can handle information in a secure manner, making it the best solution for any organization that handles large volumes of user data, transactions, sales, or sensitive reports.

-Many large organizations continue to use lightweight CMS applications to build authenticated websites, because they are easy to set up, but these applications are not designed to scale to the requirements of enterprise deployments.
+Many large organizations continue to use lightweight CMS applications to build authenticated websites because they are easy to set up, but these applications are not designed to scale to the requirements of enterprise deployments.
 Additionally, many of these software tools lack continuous professional security assessments, becoming vulnerable to potential threats and attacks.

-5. Portals are flexible
+5. They are flexible

 This flexibility applies to all layers of the implementation, from UX to governance & user permissions.
 When powered by a DXP, you can have multiple autonomous portals that leverage a single design system for multiple purposes.
 Or you can have a single portal that serves both customers and internal audiences at different steps of the journey.